-- The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface with the bow high enough to provide proper drainage of the bilge. - Make sure the outdrive is in the down position.
+- The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface with the bow high enough to provide proper drainage of the cockpit and bilge.

-• The cradle must be in the proper fore and aft position to properly support the hull.
-When the cradle is in the correct location, the bunks should match the bottom of hull and should not be putting pressure on the lifting strakes.
+- Make sure the outdrive is in the down position. - The cradle must be in the proper fore and aft position to properly support the hull.
+When the cradle is in the correct location, the bunks should match the bottom of the hull and should not be putting pressure on the lifting strakes.

-BOATS HAVE BEEN DAMAGED BY TRAILERS AND CRADLES THAT DON'T PROPERLY SUPPORT THE HULL.
+BOATS HAVE BEEN DAMAGED BY TRAILERS AND CRADLES THAT DO NOT PROPERLY SUPPORT THE HULL.
 ALWAYS MAKE SURE THE BUNKS AND ROLLERS ARE ADJUSTED SO THEY ARE NOT PUTTING PRESSURE ON THE LIFTING STRAKES AND ARE PROVIDING ENOUGH SUPPORT FOR THE HULL.
-HULL DAMAGE RESULTING FROM IMPROPER CRADLE OR TRAILER SUPPORT IS NOT COVERED BY THE DENALI WARRANTY.
+HULL DAMAGE RESULTING FROM IMPROPER TRAILER OR CRADLE SUPPORT IS NOT COVERED BY THE DENALI WARRANTY.